barbazul/1kfa/mod_guide_player.md

     GM Note: The attributes used to resolve a move are listed at the top of each card.
-Sometimes a card gives the option of several attributes, like "Str / Dex".
+Sometimes a card gives the option of several attributes, like "Flip Str / Dex".
 You may need to ask the player for more detail about what they are attempting before calling for a flip.

 ![Illustration of your Deckahedron](images/component_layout.png){ width=2.5inch }